 Applicants are advised to read the most recent version of the Accreditation Guidelines before applying.

-Applicants looking to apply for Research or Pedagogy are advised to read the additional guidance located on the tab titled 'Research and Pedagogy applications - further guidance' below or;
+Applicants looking to apply for Research or Pedagogy are advised to read the additional guidance located on the tab titled 'Research and Pedagogy applications - further guidance'.

 There are two different routes to applying for BASES accreditation: